 In the top navigation bar, select a resource group and a region.

-On the Instance Details tab, view the name and URLs of the instance.
+On the Instance Details tab, view the instance name and endpoint.

 For more information, see Install Tablestore SDK for PHP.